 On our cruise of the Panama Canal, we stopped in the beautiful South American port of Cartagena, Colombia.

-Priced at $34.95 per person, the “Old City Walking Tour & Las Bovedas” offered through Princess was one of the most affordable tour options available.
+Priced at $34.95 per person, the “Old City Walking Tour & Las Bovedas” tour offered through Princess was one of the most affordable shore excursions available.
 It featured all of the things that we wanted to do, so it was an easy choice!
 (Note: the stops on the tour that Princess offers have recently changed, so it’s slightly different than the one we took.)

 We met our group of about 20 people and our tour guide to board the coach.
 We were very thankful for the air conditioning on board because it was super hot and sunny.